scriptPilot/add-php-backend/README.md

 # Add PHP Backend

-Adds MySQL and PHP CRUD API to your local development environment.
+Add MySQL and PHP CRUD API to your local development environment.

 ## Installation